MatthewCondon/MaritimeCyber_IR/Methodology/NMEA/Replay_Monitoring/Historical_Replay.md

 # Overview
-To replay historical data, in must be in the **Raw SocketCAN** format.
+To replay historical data, it must be in the **Raw SocketCAN** format.

 ```
 (1759512073.077585) can0 09F20540#00FCAC0D1B0E00FF